Fractional currents and Young geometric integration: Introduction

 \subsection{Fractional currents}

-To motivate the definition of fractional currents, we begin by highlighting the importance of fractional Sobolev spaces in the Hölder analysis of $\R^d$.
-Notably, a recent result of De Lellis and Inauen \cite{DeLeInau} demonstrates the fractional Sobolev regularity of the Brouwer degree $\operatorname{deg}(f,U, \cdot)$ for a Hölder continuous map $f \colon \operatorname{cl} U \to \R^d$ and a bounded open set $U$ with a fractal boundary (under some restrictions on the Hölder exponent of $f$ and the regularity of $\partial U$).
-This result suggests that, to define an appropriate class of currents stable under pushforwards by Hölder maps --in which the aforementioned result simply translates to $f_\# \llbracket U \rrbracket = \llbracket \operatorname{deg} (f, U, \cdot) \rrbracket$-- such currents must be representable in codimension $0$ by fractional Sobolev functions.
+To motivate the definition of fractional currents, we begin by highlighting the importance of fractional Sobolev spaces in the Hölder analysis of $\mathbb{R}^d$.
+Notably, a recent result of De Lellis and Inauen~\cite{DeLeInau} demonstrates the fractional Sobolev regularity of the Brouwer degree $\operatorname{deg}(f,U,\cdot)$ for a Hölder continuous map $f \colon \operatorname{cl} U \to \mathbb{R}^d$ and a bounded open set $U$ with a fractal boundary (under some restrictions on the Hölder exponent of $f$ and the regularity of $\partial U$).
+This result suggests that, in order to define an appropriate class of currents for which pushforwards by Hölder maps can be meaningfully constructed, such currents should be representable in codimension $0$ by fractional Sobolev functions.

 It is in fact possible to characterize the fractional Sobolev space $W^{1-\alpha, 1}_c(\R^d)$, with $0 < \alpha < 1$ (the subscript $c$ stands for compact support), in the language of currents.
 Recall that a function $u \in L^1_c(\R^d)$ belongs to $W^{1-\alpha,1}_c(\R^d)$ if its Gagliardo norm